About the Society of Certified Senior Advisors

 The Society of Certified Senior Advisors (SCSA) educates and certifies professionals who work with seniors.
 The Certified Senior Advisor (CSA)® credential applies to professionals who are able to demonstrate their competence and knowledge of working with older adults into their professional practices.
 By creating a network of qualified professionals, SCSA strives to create a strong and safe environment for seniors and those working with them.

-CSAs are required to agree to the CSA Code of Professional Responsibility as a component of certification and must pass the Roles, Rules, and Responsibilities Ethics (RRR) course before they may be certified.
+CSAs are required to agree to the CSA Code of Professional Responsibility as a component of certification and must complete the Roles, Rules, and Responsibilities Ethics (RRR) module before they may be certified.
 The CSA Code of Professional Responsibility requires CSAs to place the needs of older adults first and foremost.
 Upon recertification, the CSA must reaffirm they will abide by the CSA Code of Professional Responsibility and the public should feel confident that the commitment to older adults remains throughout the period when the CSA is certified.
 Additionally, the CSA’s competence upon initial certification will continue to grow as they continue to practice and maintain certification as the knowledge associated with being a CSA includes knowledge of building networks of experts for professional advice.

-The CSA certification and education programs are developed through a rigorous practice analysis/research study involving hundreds of professionals who work with the older adults from the academic community, industry practitioners, regulators, business and non-governmental organizations.
+The CSA certification and education programs are developed through a rigorous practice analysis/research study involving hundreds of professionals who work with older adults from the academic community, industry practitioners, regulators, business, and non-governmental organizations.
 Accredited by the American National Standards Institute (ANSI) and the National Commission for Certifying Agencies (NCCA), the CSA credential applies to professionals in all areas of the aging industry.
 SCSA is committed to maintaining the high standards of ANSI and NCCA accreditation by continually improving its certification and education programs.

 In order to maintain the CSA certification, individuals are required to demonstrate a commitment to high standards, continuing education, professional ethics, and trust.
 This sets the CSA credential holder apart from other practitioners working with older adults.